wp-plugins/widget-wrangler/README.txt

 = How can I control the widget's template (HTML)? =

-In the widget-wrangler directory there is a file named 'templates/widget.php' (or, 'templates/widget-1x.php' for a more straight forward template).
+In the widget-wrangler directory there is a file named 'templates/widget.php'.
 Copy this file to your theme's root directory and rename it 'widget.php'.
 You can edit the HTML in the file to have widgets defaultly appear as you want.
 To template specific widgets, save a copy of templates/widget.php as widget-[widget ID].php in your theme directory. (eg. widget-121.php, where 121 is the widget's ID)

 = Can I use existing wordpress widgets? =